willjos/IRON-frontend/README.md

 ## Running the project

-Users must currently own the Expo Go app on iOS.
+Users must currently own the Expo Go iOS app.
-Run the following command in the expo app directory (IRON):
+Run the following command in the Expo project directory (IRON):

 ```
 npx expo start
 ```

-On opening the Expo Go app, there should be the option to open the running Expo app.
+Upon opening the Expo Go iOS app, there should be the option to open the running Expo project.